-- Property: As of the date of this writing Digitrax, Inc. owns the rights to the following patents which may cover some or all of the products covered in this brochure: US 6,275,739, 6,536,716, 6,533,223, 6,367,742 B1, 6,533,224.
+As of the date of this writing Digitrax, Inc. owns the rights to the following patents which may cover some or all of the products covered in this brochure: US 6.275.739.
+6,536,716, 6,533,223, 6,367,742 B1, 6,533,224.
 Additional patent applications are pending.

-LocoNet is maintained as trade secret information. - Trademarks: As of the date of this writing Digitrax, Inc. owns the following trademarks which may cover some or all of the products covered in this manual: Digitrax, The Digitrax Train Logos, LocoNet, Super Empire Builder, Super Chief, Transponding, Zephyr Xtra Jump and others.
+Trademarks: As of the date of this writing Digitrax, Inc. owns the following trademarks which may cover some or all of the products covered in this manual: Digitrax, The Digitrax Train Lobos, LocoNet, Super Empire Builder, Super Chief, Transponding, Zephyr Jump and others.
 Additional trademark registrations are pending.
-Digitrax trademarks may not be used in any form without prior written consent of Digitrax, Inc. - Copyrights: Copyright © Digitrax, Inc. world wide rights reserved.
+Digitrax trademarks may not be used in any form without prior written consent of Digitrax, Inc.

+Copyrights Copyright © world wide rights reserved.
 Contents of these pages are not to be reproduced or reprinted in any form without the express written consent of Digitrax, Inc.